vexide/internal-documentation/src/simulators/protocol.md

   - torque_output: float in Nm
   - flags: A 32-bit integer bitfield containing the motor flags that will be provided to the robot code.
 VEX V5 uses this to signal motor faults.
 Implementors should set this to `0`.
   - position: float in radians
-  - target_position: float in radians
+  - target_position: optional float in radians
   - voltage: float in Volts.
   - gearset: [``MotorGearSet``](#motorgearset)
   - brake_mode: [``MotorBrakeMode``](#motorbrakemode)